ISD: Self-Supervised Learning by Iterative Similarity Distillation

-Note that each row contains semantically similar images.
+Note that each row contains almost semantically similar images.

-Note that we have used the pretrained model for DCv2 and SwAV baselines provided by the authors, so they are using different set of augmentations.

 {\bf Evolution of teacher and student models:} In Figure \ref{fig:teacher_student}, for every 10 epoch of ResNet-18, we evaluate both teacher and student models for BYOL, MoCo, and ISD methods using nearest neighbor.
-For all methods, the teacher performs usually better than the student in the initial epochs when the learning rate is small and then is very close to the student when learning rate shrinks.
+For all methods, the teacher performs usually better than the student in the initial epochs when the learning rate is relatively large and then is very close to the student when it shrinks.
 This is interesting as we have not seen previous papers comparing the teacher with the student.
 This might happen since the teacher is a running average of the student so can be seen as an ensemble over many student networks similar to \cite{tarvainen2017mean}.
 We believe this deserves more investigation as future work.

 {\bf Ablation study:} We varied the temperature for our method on ResNet-18 with 130 epochs and reported the results in Table \ref{tab:temp_abl}.
 Here, $LR=0.01$ and it is multiplied by $0.2$ at 90 and 120 epochs.
 Also, for more fair comparison with BYOL on ResNet18, we varied the learning rate and chose the best one for BYOL.
 Table \ref{tab:abl_byol_lr} shows the results of this experiment.